conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 ========================================================

-Now that you have built a package for your current platform with conda build, you can convert it for use on other platforms with the ``conda convert`` command.
+Now that you have built a package for your current platform with conda-build, you can convert it for use on other platforms with the ``conda convert`` command.
 This works only for pure Python packages where there is no compiled code.
 Conda convert does nothing to change compiled code, it only adapts file paths to take advantage of the fact that Python scripts are mostly platform independent.
 Conda convert accepts a platform specifier from this and a platform specifier from this list:

-* osx-64.
+* osx-64
-* linux-32.
+* linux-32
-* linux-64.
+* linux-64
-* win-32.
+* win-32
-* win-64.
+* win-64
-* all.
+* all

 In the output directory, 1 folder will be created for each of the 1 or more platforms you chose and each folder will contain a